nancyc0337/sep10-freedom-project/blog/entry01.md

 The 2nd skill I learned during this process is **Problem Decomposition**.

+When I was choosing my topic, I was a little uncertain of what topic to choose.
+So I decided to choose the topic I liked the most and which topic I could do more research on.
+During my research, I have more links for Music.
+So I chose Music for my topic.
-When I was choosing my topic, I was a little uncertain of what Also when I was writing this blog entry, I broke my task into 5 parts: Content, Sources, Engineering Design Process, Skills, and Summary.
+Also when I was writing this blog entry, I broke my task into 5 parts: Content, Sources, Engineering Design Process, Skills, and Summary.
 Then using the rubric, to work on each part.

 ## Summary